Six new grape varieties chosen to help Bordeaux wine producers adapt to climate change have been approved by France’s national appellation body, INAO.

 What is it?
 Castets is a mostly forgotten variety, believed to either emanate from the Gironde or the Pyrenees.
 Just 2.9ha were left in France in 2016, according to the Agropolis Foundation – an alliance of major French research agencies.

-Why it could be useful: The benefits look mixed on paper.
-Castets has good resistance to downy mildew and can produce deeply coloured wines suitable for ageing, but it is also known for wines with high alcohol and relatively low acidity, according to the Agropolis Foundation’s ‘Pl@ntGrape project’.
+Why it could be useful: Castets has good resistance to downy mildew and can produce deeply coloured wines suitable for ageing, according to the Bordeaux Supérieur union.
+However, it is also known for wines with high alcohol and relatively low acidity, according to the Agropolis Foundation’s ‘Pl@ntGrape project’.

 What is it?
 This is a cross between Tannat and Cabernet Sauvignon, developed by France’s national research agency INRA in 1956.

 Why it could be useful: Buds tend to burst late, which protect against spring frosts, according to the Agropolis Foundation.
-It has good resistance to grey rot and, as you’d expect from its lineage, it can make structured, tannic wines that also maintain natural acidity.
+It has good resistance to grey rot and, as you’d expect from its lineage, it can make structured, tannic wines that also maintain natural acidity, says the Bordeaux Supérieur union.

 What is it?
 It is known as Alvarinho to Portugal’s Vinho Verde producers, and Albariño in Spain’s Galicia.